kaushik88/kaushik88.github.io/_posts/2016-05-03-product-review-waze.md

 **Sharing Your Drive**

-This feature lets you share your drive to other people (even if they're not on Waze!) in *realtime*.
+This feature lets you share your drive to other people (even if they're not on Waze!) in *real-time*.
 As you drive to the destination, the people to whom you've shared the drive can see your current location and also track your ETA.

 Co-ordination among multiple people who are meeting at the same destination is so much easier with this new feature.
-Another use case for this is in the enterprize side - I'm not sure if Waze has an enterprise version but if they do, I could see this being monetized for businesses like Truck Fleet Management, Postal Services and the likes.
+Another use case for this is in the enterprise side - I'm not sure if Waze has an enterprise version but if they do, I could see this being monetized for businesses like Truck Fleet Management, Postal Services and the likes.

 {% include figure.html path="blog/personal/waze-share.jpg" alt="Waze Share" %}